michelezamuner/smjs/README.md

 ## TODO

+- Data types should have a `format()` method that directly prints their hex representation
 - ES cannot represent numbers too big, and at a certain point the 2's complement kicks in, so when we manipulate bits we get negative numbers while we want to always store positive numbers instead.
 Define a number type to store and manipulate numbers in a reliable way.
 - Decide how to handle negative numbers as result of subtract
 - create an authoritative source of definitions within an interpreter implementation, so that all of its modules can use it instead of duplicating decisions in code